-The physics behind the rear-facing recommendation is straightforward.
+The physics behind the rear-facing requirement is straightforward.
 In a frontal collision (the most common serious crash type), a rear-facing seat cradles the child's head, neck, and spine across the entire seat shell, distributing crash forces over a large area.
 A forward-facing child's head whips forward on a still-developing neck and spinal column, dramatically increasing the risk of cervical spine injury and traumatic brain injury.

 The data is overwhelming.
 NHTSA research shows that rear-facing children under age 2 are five times less likely to suffer serious injury in a crash compared to forward-facing children of the same age.
 Pediatric studies in the journal Pediatrics have documented the same effect.